Flaky Biscuits (Accordion Biscuits)

 • Set the bowl in the freezer for 5 minutes.
 Whisk one of the eggs in a medium bowl.
 Add the cream and cream cheese and whisk to combine.

-• Remove the flour mixture from the freezer and our the egg mixture over it.
+• Remove the flour mixture from the freezer and pour the egg mixture over it.
 Use a large silicone spatula to fold the mixture until the dry ingredients are just moistened.
 Tip the shaggy dough out of the bowl and onto a floured surface (it is okay if there are some dry bits of flour that aren't yet incorporated.)

 • Using floured hands, pat the mixture into an 8 by 6 inch rectangle.
 Cut the block in half crosswise, and stack one half on top of the other half.
 Then, repeat the procedure, patting, cutting, and stacking two more times.
 Pat the dough down one last time until it's 1 inch thick.
 Using a 2 1/2 inch round cutter, press straight down into the dough without twisting.
 Repeat, leaving enough space between each round of dough so that the edges don't pinch together.
 Transfer the rounds to the prepared baking sheets, leaving 2 inches of space between each round of dough.
 Lightly knead the scraps and repeat to stamp out the remaining biscuits.
 Place the baking sheets with the biscuits in the freezer for 10 minutes.